RakhithJK/OfficeDev-teams-toolkit-wiki/Teams-Toolkit-Visual-Studio-Code-v5-Guide.md

 ![image](https://user-images.githubusercontent.com/103554011/217706120-a2f7fc6a-d6e4-4950-a145-5d7f25b06590.png)

-## Use your existing Azure Active Directory app ID
+## Use your existing Microsoft Entra app ID

-Teams Toolkit creates Azure Active Directory apps for projects with bot or single sign-on tab capabilities by default using a few actions:
+Teams Toolkit creates Microsoft Entra apps for projects with bot or single sign-on tab capabilities by default using a few actions:
 * [`botAadApp/create`](https://aka.ms/teamsfx-actions/botaadapp-create)
 * [`aadApp/create`](https://aka.ms/teamsfx-actions/aadapp-create)
 * [`aadApp/update`](https://aka.ms/teamsfx-actions/aadapp-update)

-However, Teams Toolkit supports using existing Azure Active Directory app IDs. <b>[Learn more about Teams Toolkit actions](https://aka.ms/teamsfx-actions)</b>
+However, Teams Toolkit supports using existing Microsoft Entra app IDs. <b>[Learn more about Teams Toolkit actions](https://aka.ms/teamsfx-actions)</b>

-### Using existing Azure Active Directory app ID for bot
+### Using existing Microsoft Entra app ID for bot

 If you are developing with a Teams Toolkit scaffolded project, you can set `BOT_ID` in `.env` files listed under the env folder, you can set `SECRET_BOT_PASSWORD` in `.env.{envName}.user` files.